BlackriverOrg/anysolve-docs/docs/showcase/query-document-collection/query-knowledge-base.md

 # Task: Query Document Collection

-The following showcase presents the [Searchable Document Collection - Query](https://www.anysolve.ai/tasks/intern-memory-search-collection-query) and [Searchable Document Collection - Add document](https://www.anysolve.ai/tasks/intern-memory-search-collection-add-document) task.
+The following showcase presents the [Searchable Document Collection - Query](https://www.anysolve.ai/tasks/intern-memory-search-collection-query) and [Searchable Document Collection - Add document](https://www.anysolve.ai/tasks/intern-memory-search-collection-add-document) or [Searchable Document Collection - Add Website document](https://www.anysolve.ai/tasks/intern-memory-search-collection-add-url) task.
 The tasks allows you to add documents to a collection and a user can ask questions about this documents.

 Please note that this task has been created by the capabilities of AnySolve.
 You can create a task that does a similar task easily with the task designer.
 Similar Tasks: [Create a Python script](https://www.anysolve.ai/tasks/u-ba835df8268fc301-create-a-python-script), [Write and further improve a newspaper article](https://www.anysolve.ai/tasks/u-ba835df8268fc301-write-and-further-improve-a-newspaper-article), [Write a paper](https://www.anysolve.ai/tasks/u-ba835df8268fc301-write-a-paper), [Create a HTML document](https://www.anysolve.ai/tasks/u-ba835df8268fc301-create-a-html-document)